algolia/gatsby-plugin-algolia/README.md

 When set to true, the config index settings will be merged with the existing index settings in Algolia (with the config index settings taking precendence).

 NOTE: When using `mergeSettings`, any **deleted** settings from the config settings will continue to be persisted since they will still exist in Algolia.
 If you want to remove a setting, be sure to remove it from both the config and on Algolia's website.

-### Replicas

-For replica settings, extra care is taken to make sure only apply replicas to non-temporary indices.

-If you pass `replicaUpdateMode: 'replace'` in the index settings, you can choose to update the replicas fully with those in the settings.

-If you pass `replicaUpdateMode: 'merge'` in the index settings, the replica settings will combine the replicas set on your dashboard with the additional ones you set via index settings here.

 ## Concurrent Queries